TomasHubelbauer/fatcow-icons/README.md

 ### Consider aliasing icons with common synonyms

-(how to tell?
-Google Analytics for when a user adds a custom alias?) by default by placing another file in the repo with the aliases or adding it to `filenames.txt`.
+How to tell?
+Google Analytics for when a user adds a custom alias?

-### Figure out why the multi-column layout doesn't kick in in iOS Safari in landscape

-This is despite the CSS media query looking correct.
+For now probably placing another file in the repo with the aliases.
+Or just keeping it in the local storage.

 ### Add a screenshot and a script to generate one

-Update the form to do the search inline and update the URL using `replaceState` to not pollute history.

 ### Extract the `inflareRaw` logic from UZIP and tailor it to this application